RaulPPelaez/Naga_KeypadMapper/README.md

 More info and mapping.txt syntax in README

+Be adviced that I release this project without any sort of warranty.
+So use under your own responsability.

+This daemon does not, in any case modify any system file nor propertie of any device.
+So the process is totally reversible just by deleting the files.

 #INSTALLATION

 It does not need any dependencies besides having installed xdotool http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu repositories) and g++

-Just compile the code using $ g++ -O3 -o naga naga.cpp And place it wherever you like, you can run it automatically at startup if you want.
+Just run install.sh as sudo.
+This will compile the source and copy the necesary files (see install.sh for more info)

 #USAGE

+nagastart.sh does the below process automatically:

+naga executable has to be called as sudo or have the s bit up with chmod u+s at least.

-Init the mapper by calling: $ sudo ./naga /dev/input/by-id/[NAGA_KEYPAD] I dont know how to overcome the need for sudo, if you know let me know please!
+Init the mapper by calling: $./naga /dev/input/by-id/[NAGA_KEYPAD] I dont know how to overcome the need for sudo privileges, if you know let me know please!

 where [NAGA_KEYPAD] is the name of the keypad in this folder.
 In my case:   /dev/input/by-id/usb-Razer_Razer_Naga_Epic-if01-event-kbd

 In order to get rid of the original bindings you have to disable the keypad using xinput as follows:

-$ xinput set-int-prop <id> "Devide Enabled" 8 0
+$ xinput set-int-prop <id> "Device Enabled" 8 0

 where <id> is the id number of the keypad returned by $ xinput.

 You can enable it back to completly restore the changes by changing the last 0 to a 1

+#unninstalation
+You just have to delete the files created:
+$sudo rm /usr/local/bin/naga ~/.config/startup/naga.desktop /usr/local/bin/nagastart.sh